WS-JSNA/ws-jsna-netlify/_posts/2019-05-03-joint-health-and-wellbeing-strategy.markdown

 The strategy and supporting documents can be downloaded below.
 [Further information about the West Sussex Health and Wellbeing Board](www.westsussex.gov.uk/hwb) is also available on its website.

 ## Update: Cost of Living Pressures Addendum
-This Cost of Living Pressures Addendum to the West Sussex Joint Health and Wellbeing Strategy 2019-2024 describes the high-level collaborative approach to tackling cost of living pressures across West Sussex and addressing some potential negative impacts on our local population’s health and wellbeing.
-The addendum includes a review of evidence (as at November 2022).
+This Cost of Living Pressures Addendum to the West Sussex Joint Health and Wellbeing Strategy 2019-2024 described the high-level collaborative approach to tackling cost of living pressures across West Sussex and addressing some potential negative impacts on our local population’s health and wellbeing.
+The addendum included a review of evidence (as at November 2022).

 In summary, this Addendum:

-*	Describes cost of living pressures as they relate to our local population
+*	Described cost of living pressures as they related to our local population
-*	Considers the high level potential impacts to our population’s health and wellbeing
+*	Considered the high level potential impacts to our population’s health and wellbeing
-*	Describes the approach and principles to address the cost of living pressures locally
+*	Described the approach and principles to addressing cost of living pressures locally

 ## Downloads